 Bubbles Help Backward Skating a Lot

-To make things easier, do one forward bumble then a backward one and so on until you can do a series of these bubbles at a time.
+To make things easier, do one forward bubble and then a backward bubble.
+Repeat these moves until you can do a series of these bubbles at a time.
 When doing reverse bubbles, make sure to turn your head so you can see where you’re going.
 From there, it’s all about putting in the work to perfect your backward moves.

 Now that you’ve learned how to rollerskate forward and backward, all you need to do is practice daily.
 That’s the only known way of getting better at rollerskating.
 You can do it solo, but wouldn’t it be much better if you practiced with family and friends?